Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis

+Other work has explored alternative DSTT directionalization schemes.
 Recently, Zhou et al. developed a method in which they map a time-varying second-order dominant CGT eigenpair without needing to integrate the STTs~\cite{zhou_time-varying_2024}.
 This eliminates the need to compute the second-order CGT stretching directions in advance of constructing the DSTTs.
 However, this method necessitates identifying the dominant eigenvalues a priori.
 If the relative eigenvalue magnitudes change throughout the trajectory (which can happen in nonconservative systems), and the proper eigenpairs are not selected, the DSTT could no longer be an accurate approximation of the original STT.
 Thus, it is prudent to use multiple latent dimensions with this method to ensure that the maximal eigenvalue is always incorporated into the DSTT construction.
 This means a key benefit of DSTTs, only requiring matrix-vector multiplication rather than tensor contraction when using a single latent dimension, is lost.
 In addition, the time-varying DSTT method uses the eigenpairs of the second-order CGT to construct DSTTs, meaning only stretching due to the linear dynamics is considered.
 While this method is beneficial for reducing the number of equations to compute DSTTs onboard, it does not consider higher-order dynamics when constructing DSTTs.
 In the present work, we construct DSTTs along directions associated with nonlinear deformation a priori, rather than computing a time-varying direction along-the-way.
-As the STTs are nonlinear mappings of the state, we aim to construct DSTTs considering the higher-order sensitivity.